k39chen/Skittish/readme.txt

 Hey guys,

-SCIT is a super simple command-line interactive text-based-game (SCIT).
+Skittish is a super simple command-line interactive text-based-game.

 If you're reading this, you must be here for one of two reasons: